 Indian Space Research Organization (ISRO) to launch two light defense satellites from its new Small Satellite Launch Vehicle (SSLV) in July or August.

-As more satellites are being launched into orbit, there is a greater compulsion to monitor the space situational awareness thus making it much harder for nations to find the perfect place to send their satellites into space.
-The Defense Satellites 2019 will discuss the importance of space situational awareness (SSA) along with the complications that can arise with space debris with more small satellites being launched in the space.
+As more satellites are being launched into orbit, there is a greater compulsion to monitor space situational awareness, thus making it much harder for nations to find the perfect place to send their satellites into space.
+The Defense Satellites 2019 will discuss the importance of space situational awareness (SSA) along with the complications that can arise with space debris with more small satellites being launched into space.

 We are planning to release two defense satellites of each 120 kilograms from our new SSV rockets in this July or August.
 We want to accelerate the construction of the SSLV.
 We expect that two to three SSLV rockets will be required every month.
 Besides, we also want to increase the production of the Polar Satellite Launch Vehicle (PSLV) – K Sivan, ISRO chairman

 In the first flight, SSLV will carry a total of 500 kilograms of load.
-With 120 kg of two defense satellites, there will be adapters and other equipment, which weigh about three hundred kilograms.
+With 120 kg of two defense satellites, adapters, and other equipment will weigh about three hundred kilograms.
 The total weight of the rocket is 110 tons.

 Siwan said that the Antrix Corporation is connected to transporter leasing and other activities.
-In the Cabinet meeting chaired by Prime Minister Narendra Modi on Tuesday, the approval of the formation of a new company under the Department of Space (DOS) has been approved by ISRO and its associate units to exploit the business in the field of research and development.
+In the Cabinet meeting chaired by Prime Minister Narendra Modi on Tuesday, the formation of a new company under the Department of Space (DOS) was approved by ISRO and its associate units to exploit the business in the field of research and development.